Who was Naomi in the Bible story?

-Looking for a husband: Book of Ruth 2:1-23.
-Naomi and Ruth return to Bethlehem and settle back into Naomi’s village community.
-Naomi notices that Boaz, a rich kinsman, is attracted to Ruth, and is showing his interest to all and sundry.
+- Looking for a husband.
+Naomi returns to Bethlehem with one of the young women, Ruth.
+They settle back into Naomi’s village community.
+Naomi notices that Boaz, a rich kinsman, is attracted to Ruth.
+Book of Ruth 2:1-23.

-Naomi sets things up: Book of Ruth 3-4.
-Naomi takes a hand in matters and instructs Ruth on what to do to catch her man.
-Ruth and Boaz marry, and Naomi at last has a grandson.
+- Naomi sets things up.
+Boaz seems reluctant to act, so Naomi takes a hand in matters and instructs Ruth on how to catch her man.
+Ruth and Boaz marry, and Naomi has a grandson.
+Book of Ruth 3-4

 Three destitute women

 This is significant.
-Naomi had been her mother-in-law, usually the butt of cruel jokes, but in this story the mother-in-law inspired dogged loyalty.
+Naomi was a mother-in-law, usually the butt of cruel jokes, but in this story the mother-in-law inspired dogged loyalty.

 The two women, Naomi and Ruth, set off on an arduous journey.
 It was late summer, and the roads were not safe for two lone women.
 Eventually, however, they arrived in Naomi’s home town: Bethlehem.